 CHRIST IN THE WINEPRESS Livre de prière d'Ulrich de Montfort, ca. 1515/20 - Vienna, Austria

 >Click on the icons for a closer look at the artworks

 2. The Marriage at Cana, included in the Tres Riches Heures de Notre-dame du Duc de Berry, illustrates the pages of Vespers of the Virgin.
 The scene shows Christ’s first miracle: the transformation of water into wine.
 In line with tradition, the bride is seated rigidly in the centre of the scene, her parents to her right.
 To the left, Mary prays while watching her son blessing the wine.
 The groom is nowhere to be seen.

-13. The Harvest of the Nations refers back to a passage from the Book of Revelations (14:18-20): “...
+11 to 13.
+The Harvest of the Earth or The Harvest of Nations refers back to a passage from the Book of Revelations (14:18-20): “...
 And another angel came out from the altar, who had power over fire, and he cried with a loud cry to him who had the sharp sickle, saying ‘Thrust in your sharp sickle and gather the clusters of the vine of the earth, for her grapes are fully ripe.’
 So the angel thrust his sickle into the earth and gathered the vine of the earth, and threw it into the great winepress of the wrath of God.
 And the winepress was trampled outside the city, and blood came out of the winepress, up to the horses’ bridles, for one thousand six hundred furlongs.”(cf. The Harvest of the Earth by Jacobello Alberegno).

 14. The Mystical Winepress shows Christ being crushed like a bunch of grapes.
 This image emerged at a time when the ideal of self-sacrifice played a major role in Christian devotion.
 It appears very rarely in manuscript miniatures.